 For other settings in this section, the default values will do just fine for most websites.

 WordPress Reading Settings

 Define your home and blog page

-To make the best use of your theme templates, you should tell WordPress which one of your pages is the home page and which one contains your blog.
-By default, WordPress will set your homepage as a blog which may not work for you.
+To make the best use of your theme, you should tell WordPress which page is your home page and which one is your blog.
+By default, WordPress will set your homepage as a blog, which may not work for you.

-To change it go to Settings > Reading and you will see two choices at the top.
+To change it, go to Settings > Reading, and you will see two options at the top.
 If you’re happy with your blog being on the home page, you can leave the first option selected.
-Otherwise, check the second one and select both, your home and posts page from the dropdowns.
+Otherwise, check the second one and select both your home and posts page from the dropdowns.

 Set up the number of posts per page

-By default, WordPress is set to show ten blog posts per page.
-To change this, go to Settings > Reading and change the number of posts to any number of your liking.
-For loading purposes, we recommend you don’t show more than 15 posts per page.
+By default, WordPress displays ten blog posts per page.
+To change this, go to Settings > Reading and change the number of posts to any number.
+Please keep in mind that the more blog posts you display on a single page, the longer it takes to load.
+So we recommend you don’t go higher than 15 posts per page.